sbnrjjones/Maze/README.md

 ```
 Compile your code and make sure everything is working.
 You should be able to see the grid in the terminal window.

-Now we need to examine the code from the book to solve the maze.
+Now we need to develop code to solve the maze.
 Notice that it recursively calls itself to find a path from the upper left corner (0,0) to the bottom right (4,4).
 When the bottom right position is found, we will add the coordinates of the path to the solution vector.
 ```c++
 	bool Pathfinder::find_maze_path(int grid[ROW_SIZE][COL_SIZE], int r, int c) {
 	  cout << "find_maze_path ["<<r<<"]["<<c<<"]"<<endl;